Root Awakening

 Dale looked back down at Claire’s words.

-Then he did something he had not done in twenty years of keeping the index.
-He uncapped the pen from his shirt pocket and turned to the next blank page.
+Then he broke the one rule the notebook had.
+He uncapped the pen and turned to the next blank page.
 His hand was steady.
 He wrote the date in the margin, the same way he always did.

 He sat for a moment with the pen touching the page.